In every state in the USA, parents can take their kids with them to polling locations, and in most cases, even inside of the booth.

-Good news, parents: In all 50 states, it’s legal to bring children to the polls (and also adults if they’re registered).
+Good news, parents: In every state, it’s legal to bring children to the polls to vote (and also adults if they’re registered).
 Kids can even come into the booth.
-Still, there are caveats that make voting with kids both a little bit trickier than advertised and potentially far more fulfilling.
+So, if you’re trying to figure out how to vote today — and worried about child care — you certainly don’t need to be.
+Still, there are caveats that make voting with kids both a little bit trickier than advertised, and potentially far more fulfilling.

 On the way to the polling place, parents should take care to explain who they are voting for and why.
 Without suggesting that kids should have the same belief systems as them, parents have an opportunity to explain their worldviews.
 It’s clear that kids of parents who are politically involved (and vocally so) tend to be more political themselves — the research is clear on that — and a 2016 study in Political Research Quarterly showed that whether or not parents vote tends to determine whether or not their kids will later on, regardless of their political views or policy opinions.
 Having kids be witness to the process of voting is a part of behavior modeling.

 Also, children are really smart.
 Although they may not understand complex policy decisions, income taxes, or the mechanics of a midterm ballot initiative, they absolutely do understand cause and effect.
 In the simplest of terms, explaining a vote as a cause — and the result of that vote as the effect — can help kids understand that elections have consequences, and they are decisions that are made in a larger context, one that creates results, even if it’s in the simplest of terms.